The Winterthur Library

 Milton Bradley began making toys in 1860.
 He developed the idea for the myriopticon around 1866 after viewing a German toy with moving parts.
 The myriopticon is considered the first item to capture the home viewing audience with a moving picture.

-Summary: Object provides a visual history of the Civil War commencing with Gen. Anderson and his men entering Fort Sumter by night and ending with a view of the burning and evacuation of Richmond by Confederate forces.
+Object provides a visual history of the Civil War commencing with Gen. Anderson and his men entering Fort Sumter by night and ending with a view of the burning and evacuation of Richmond by Confederate forces.
 A roll of paper with hand colored lithographic illustrations was turned with a crank to view the story.
 The pictures were most evocative when illuminated from underneath.
 An accompanying lecture describes the scenes and provides an object lesson on the Civil War.
 Bradley drew the pictures and wrote the script himself.
 A poster advertising the exhibition and blank tickets of admission allowed users to promote the showing of this panorama.

 References: Shea, James J. It's all in the game.
 New York: G.P.
 Putnam's Sons, 1960, pp. 78‑85.

 References: McClintock, Inez.
-Toys in America.
-Washington, DC: Public Affairs Press, 1961, pp. 225, 262.
+Toys in America Washington, DC: Public Affairs Press, 1961, pp. 225, 262.

 United States Playing Card Co.

-Fauntleroy playing card, no. 29, [ca. 1910].
+Fauntleroy playing card, no. 29, [circa 1910].

 1 game (52 cards): col. ill.
 6 x 4 cm.